 Music had always been around him.
-As a child he listened to old records on the family’s wind-up 78 gramophone and, absorbed everything from country music to classical from an old valve wireless, and spent many nights singing folk and popular songs around the campfire.
+As a child he listened to old records on the family’s wind-up 78 gramophone and, absorbed everything from country music to classical from an old valve wireless.
 He did not, and still does not see himself as “a musician” in the way that most musicians see themselves.
 Still the influences upon him were powerful and profound.

 What sort of music does Kev Carmody make?

 Aboriginal Australia now has many contemporary voices, one of which is Kev Carmody.
 Kev released his first album Pillars of Society in 1988, at which time Sydney Morning Herald reviewer Bruce Elder wrote that Kev was “Australia’s Black Bob Dylan”.